Vailoatai, American Samoa: Founding legend

-Historical Sites
+Historical sites

 Asotau is the name of the village malae.
 It is a historical marker of the Tafa'ifā I’amafana's failed invasion of Manu’a in the 18th century.
-The counties of Sua and Vāifanua rallied under PC Le’iatoAsuega v.
-Manuma (1965) to expel I’amafana's forces from Tuālātai, where the king sought refuge under the protection of his relative, PC Sātele, during his retreat from Manu’a.
+The counties of Sua and Vāifanua rallied under PC Le’iato to expel I’amafana's forces from Tuālātai, where the king sought refuge under the protection of his relative, PC Sātele, during his retreat from Manu’a.

-After a battle ensued,Brother Herman (1966).
-Tales of Ancient Samoa: Tala O Le Vavau. (n.p.): Association of the Marist Brothers' Old Boys, page 10 the conflict was resolved peacefully via a traditional style intercession known as a seumālō.Wendt, M. A., Suaalii-Sauni, T. M. (2014).
-Whispers and Vanities: Samoan Indigenous Knowledge and Religion.
-United States: Huia Publishers.
+After a battle ensued, the conflict was resolved peacefully via a traditional style intercession known as a seumālō.
 King I’amafana and his forces returned to 'Upolu, and the village took the words ‘aso tau’ (Day of War) as the name of its malae to commemorate the event.

-If you look closely, you'll notice that the layout of the malae was modeled after that of a Sāmoan chiefly guesthouse.
+If you look closely, you'll notice that the layout of the malae was modeled after that of a Samoan chiefly guesthouse.
 Each of the faletalimālō at the perimeter of the malae is like each of the posts of a guest house, just on a larger scale.